I’ve had experience of being a supervisee.

 This training programme is of two years duration.
-The first year consists of ten modules covering theory, personal and professional development and skills practice.
+In 2020 we are trialed a one year course.
+The first part consists of ten modules covering theory, personal and professional development and skills practice.

-In year two participants are required to complete a practicum component consisting of a total of 30 hours (20 hours face to face) supervision.
-They will also attend ten modules addressing issues commonly brought to supervision and will share scenarios in each session that will be reflected upon and supervised in the group.
+In the second part participants are required to complete a practicum component consisting of a total of 20 hours (15 hours face to face) supervision.
+They will also participate in ten modules addressing topics commonly brought to supervision and will share scenarios in each session that will be reflected upon and supervised in the group.

-Successful completion of Year Two will entitle the participants to a Certificate in “Supervision in Pastoral Ministry”.
+Successful completion of the course will entitle the participants to a Certificate in “Supervision in Pastoral Ministry”.